hilch/TrakDiag/tools/AS/TrakDemo/Logical/Libraries/McAxis/McAxis.typ

-		UseAxisPeriod : BOOL; (*Use axis period for window period*) UpdatePeriod : BOOL; (*Detect and adapt to change of input "Period"*) ReadTriggerWidth : BOOL; (*Enable reading and updating the "TriggerInfo.Width" value*) END_STRUCT;
+		UseAxisPeriod : BOOL; (*Use axis period for window period*) UpdatePeriod : BOOL; (*Detect and adapt to change of input "Period"*) ReadTriggerWidth : BOOL; (*Enable reading and updating the "TriggerInfo.Width" value*) SubstituteValueWindowPosition : BOOL; (*If the window area is exceeded with no valid trigger received, the latch value is substituted for the window position*)
+		IncreaseTriggerCountNoTrigger : BOOL; (*ValidTriggerCount output is also increased if the expected trigger does not occur*) END_STRUCT;

 	McBrTriggerInfoType : STRUCT